Wild-er/AVM-Tools/ARC19/README.md

       * Attempts to retrieve and display the JSON metadata from the resolved IPFS URL.
 5.  **Extracts Image URL (Optional):**
       * If the metadata contains an `image` property (in the format `ipfs://<CID>`), it constructs and displays the full image URL.
-6.  **Extracts ARC69 Metadata (Optional):**
-      * Attempts to retrieve and display ARC69 metadata from the reserve address's account information.

 **To run the script:**